LogsoftPatrykAdamek/dokumentacja/Data exchange interface SUNWAY.md

  "item_attributes": {
             "attribute": [
               {
-                "name": "LOT",
+                "name": "Serial",
                 "value": "ABCD826"
               }
             ]
 ```
- > In the interface with Sunway, the LOT attribute will be used optionally.
+ > In the interface with Sunway, the Serial attribute will be used optionally.
-For indexes that have lot numbers that will be registered on reception.
-Logsoft will send the scanned lot numbers in the purchase order confirmation file.
+For indexes that have Serial numbers that will be registered on reception.
+Logsoft will send the scanned Serial numbers in the purchase order confirmation file.

 ### Return message